 Jute Bags & Hessian Bags for Sale in Australia

-Jute fibre is a totally natural biodegradable and compostable fibre obtained from the jute plant (Corchorus olitorius and Corchorus capsularis).
+Jute bags & hessian bags are made from jute fibre, a totally natural biodegradable and compostable fibre obtained from the jute plant (Corchorus olitorius and Corchorus capsularis).
 An incredibly strong natural fibre with low extensibility and high breathability, jute is incredibly versatile and is used in a range of packaging, textile and agricultural sectors.
 We provide both retail and wholesale customers in Australia with incredibly high-quality jute shopping bags online, as well as hessian shopping bags (a type of jute), that are durable and reliable whilst being highly eco-friendly.

 What is the difference between jute bags and hessian bags?